ochairo/vanillante/README.md

 ## Overview

-This is a vanilla-ts spa sample for clean architecture.
+This is a vanilla-ts spa sample.

 ## Tech stack